Transferring and Adapting Source Knowledge in Computer Vision and VisDA Challenge

 Accordingly, TASK-CV aims to bring together research in transfer learning and domain adaptation for computer vision and invites the submission of research contributions on the following topics:

-- TL/DA learning methods for challenging paradigms like unsupervised, incremental, and online learning.
+TL/DA learning methods for challenging paradigms like unsupervised, incremental, open set, universal, online and federated learning.

-- TL/DA focusing on specific computer vision tasks (e.g., image classification, object detection, semantic segmentation, recognition, retrieval, tracking, etc.) and applications (biomedical, robotics, multimedia, autonomous driving, etc.).
+TL/DA focusing on specific computer vision tasks (e.g., image classification, object detection, semantic segmentation, retrieval, tracking, etc.) and applications (biomedical, robotics, multimedia, autonomous driving, etc.).

-- Solving domain shift due to sensor differences (e.g., low-vs-high resolution, power spectrum sensitivity) and compression schemes.
+DA in case of sensor differences (e.g., low-vs-high resolution, power spectrum sensitivity, different RGB/Depth modalities) and compression schemes.

 This is not a closed list; thus, we welcome other interesting and relevant research for TASK-CV.